PBJI/FileManagerNode/README.md

 ## Update Notice

-The latest version of **filemangernode** has shifted from a class-based to an object-based, global architecture.
+Version 3.0 **filemangernode** has shifted from a class-based to an object-based, global architecture.
 This update means the package no longer exports a class but instead initializes a **global `fileManager` object** accessible throughout any project module.
 To utilize this global object, simply `require` the package once in any connected module, and `fileManager` will become available across your application without further imports.

 **Important:** This change introduces `fileManager` to the global namespace, potentially causing conflicts if an existing `fileManager` variable or instance already exists in your project.
 Before upgrading, check your project for any `fileManager` object instances to prevent naming conflicts.
 This update enhances accessibility but requires caution, as multiple inclusions or unintentional overrides of `fileManager` may lead to unpredictable behavior.